1907cloudgcp/Project3Collective/Terraform/README.md

 - Other resources
   - A startup script to pass into the Jenkins VM instance which downloads all required software for Jenkins to build and deliver
   - A run.sh script to initialize the Terraform workspace and apply changes

+# Outputs
+- Database IP
+- Database name
+- The Bastion's external IP
+- The Jenkins server's external IP
+- The path to the key
+- Kubernetes cluster IP address

 # After Creating Project
 - First create a service account for Terraform and give it role of project owner or more restrictive roles